joaaogui/lispfuck_compiler/README.md

 # Lispfuck lexer+parser

-A simple lexer+parser of brainfuck to c
+A simple lexer+parser to lispfuck

 ## Team